 The Bottom Line

-So, if you want to grow a plant that does not need constant care and can grow substantially well under the influence of direct sunlight, the jade plant is a pretty good option to consider.
+If you need the plant that does not need constant care and can grow substantially well under direct sunlight, the Jade plant is a good option.

-The growth and maintenance of your jade plant depend directly on the amount of light it gets throughout the day.
+The growth and maintenance of your Jade plant depend directly on how much light it gets throughout the day.

 Nonetheless, it also grows in artificial lights or supplemental lighting.